Snake Rattle 'n' Roll: Reception

 Snake Rattle 'n' Roll, along with several of Rare's other NES games, appears in the Xbox One compilation Rare Replay.
+The game was re-released via the Nintendo Classics service on February 21, 2024.

 Legacy

 In the ending of Snake Rattle 'n' Roll, the game hints at a sequel titled Snakes in Space, but the game was never released.
 Rare developed a follow-up on the Game Boy titled Sneaky Snakes and the game was published by Tradewest in June 1991.
 The game features two Snakes named Genghis and Atilla who must save Sonia Snake from the Nasty Nibbler.
 It has identical gameplay to Snake Rattle 'n' Roll but in a 2D side-scrolling platforming mode instead of the 3D isometric mode.
 Sneaky Snakes received mediocre ratings from Electronic Gaming Monthly in its July 1991 issue.
 Reviewer Steve Harris criticized the game for its awkward controls, lack of originality, and a "zero-grav effect" while jumping.
 Ed Semrad said that the game got old after the first several levels, and Martin Alessi said that while it is an original idea, likewise repeated the previous reviewer's criticism of the game's repetitiveness.
 Reviewer "Sushi-X" called the game "average" and said: "It lacks the rest of the positive traits that truly rates[sic] an exceptional game".